 I have shared this before, but the author says he has discovered a new question which leads him to a fresh understanding of what it is he should retain and what should be scrapped.

 Palmer says, “I no longer ask, ‘What do I want to let go of, and what do I want to hang on to?’
 Instead I ask, “What do I want to let go of, and what do I want to give myself to?”

 Can you sense the potential power of such a shift in perspective?

 What do I want to let go of, and what do I want to give myself to?

 He expands upon ideas of fear and abundance.

-While we may not be in extreme hoarding mode, we may still be clinging to material goods at an unhealthy level which mirrors our fear and sense of scarcity and keeps us from greater abundance and peace.
-Its as if the weight of objects we cling to becomes a sort of gravity for us–except the pull is not trustworthy, and a part of us knows it!
+Even if we’re not in extreme hoarding mode, we may still be clinging to material goods at an unhealthy level, mirroring our fear and sense of scarcity and keeping us from peace.

-Oh the paradox of letting go to step into greater abundance!
+Oh the paradox of letting go to gain abundance!

 Here’s Parker’s latest book:

 YOUR TURN.
 What new freedoms will you receive in this new year?